My Babri Just Doesn't Care For Me

 Mehran Babri is a case in point.
 We’ve done a survey of the universities that Babri has collaborated with, based on his academic publications, and it’s a long list.
 Here we go:

 - Al-Zahra University.
-Research on
+Research

 - Semnan University.
-Research on chemical weapon precursors;
+Research on

 We hope that the researchers involved in these projects didn’t fall for Babri’s presumed justification that this work was defensive or humanitarian in nature.
 We’d recommend that anyone who has been spun that story review our earlier article on Babri.